-1) Define the community that you will serve through this project.
+- 1) Define the community that you will serve through this project.
+How will you work with this community to carry out your project?
 (Up to 1,000 characters)

 Help text: A community may be defined by geography (place), identity (attributes) or affinity (what we like).
-The best way to demonstrate your project's public benefit is to demonstrate that you know, work with and respond to your community.

-2) Describe your project.
-(Up to 2,500 characters)
+Your community is larger than your audience.
+The best way to demonstrate your project's public benefit is to demonstrate that you know, work with and respond to your community. - 2) What will you do?
+How will you do it?
+(Up to 2,000 characters)

 Help text: Include an overview of project activities and how the project will be carried out.
-Be sure to include when and where your project takes place.

-3) This question is about public benefit: describe how your project engages your community in a meaningful way.
+Consider what, where, when and how. - 3) This question is about public benefit: describe how your project engages your community in a meaningful way.
 (Up to 1,000 characters)